impresspages-plugins/EncryptedSection/readme.md

-# Encrypted Section Widget for ImpressPages.org
+# Encrypted Section for ImpressPages

-ImpressPages(http://www.impresspages.org/) is a nice CMS.
-I am currently working on a Plugin(http://www.impresspages.org/docs/plugin).

-I want to have a "Encrypted Section" Widget(http://www.impresspages.org/docs/widgets) that has **strong client side encryption**.
+This [ImpressPages](www.impresspages.org) [Plugin](http://www.impresspages.org/docs/plugin) provides [Widget](http://www.impresspages.org/docs/widgets) for an encrypted section.

+The key feature of this widget is that the content is completely encrypted **on the client**.
+The plaintext is **never** sent to the server.
+Encryption is done with the AES cypher of the great [forge javascript library](https://github.com/digitalbazaar/forge#cipher)

+## Status

-This is currently alpha software under heavy development!
+This plugin is alpha software under heavy development.

+## Licence

+This is free software licenced under [GPL](www.gnu.org/copyleft/gpl.html).

+## Author
+www.doogie.de